ivanistheone/optim-ans/README.md

 You can optionally send in a rewritten script as well to show how you'd implement your ideas.

+# Sending your answers

+Post your answers to the questions to https://gist.github.com/, with the first text file containing the answers to each question, along with an explanation and output of the profiling tool of your choice.
+If you chose to rewrite the script to be more performant, you can add that as the second file.
+Send the github gist link to the person who sent this repo link to you.

 That's it!
 Good luck and happy debugging!